facebook/docusaurus/website/docs/api/docusaurus.config.js.md

 The default URL is set automatically.
 Do not call getUrl in React. :::

 `SocialCardOptions` is designed to be used for the default Docusaurus social card service, or one that follows the same query parameter pattern.
 They can be accessed in React.
-To create a custom social card service following the same query parameter patterns, you can clone the [Docusaurus social card service](link-to-github).
+To create a custom social card service following the same query parameter patterns, you can clone the Docusaurus social card service (insert link to GitHub repo).

 ```ts
 type SocialCardOptions = {